Los Angeles Workplace Harassment Attorneys

-This is not an exhaustive list – the ways in which harassment can take place vary widely as well.
+This is not an exhaustive list—the ways in which harassment can take place vary widely as well.
 When most people think of workplace harassment, they often imagine an employer mistreating an employee.
-However, harassment can take place between colleagues of similar standing, supervisors and their subordinates, employees of partnered businesses, or non-employees who interact with the employee on a regular basis as part of his or her job requirements (such as a parcel delivery person who delivers goods and supplies on a regular basis to the employee’s workplace).
+However, harassment can take place between colleagues of similar standing.
+This even includes non-employees who interact with the employee on a regular basis.
+An example of this is a parcel delivery person who delivers goods on a regular basis to the employee’s workplace.
 Additionally, anyone who feels affected by harassment may file a claim.

 The laws of the state of California strictly prohibit harassment of any employees.
 If harassment occurs in any form in the workplace, an employer faces strict liability for that harassment.
 In other words, an employer will be liable for any harassment that occurs in a workplace regardless of proof of fault.
 Even if management did not know that harassment occurred, they could still be responsible for any damages that result.